Style variables

 Font

-You can easily shape the typography of your web pages by creating a list of fonts.
+By setting up a list of fonts, you can effortlessly control your web page’s typographic style.
 Making changes to these fonts later will dynamically update them wherever they are selected.
 Fonts can be sourced from Google fonts and Custom fonts.

 Google fonts